kazurayam/GitConflictsOfLastRunInTsPrevented/README.md

    <lastRun>2018-12-02T10:22:40</lastRun>
 ...
 ```

-Here you will find a timestamp info `<lastRun>...</lastRun>` included.
-This timestamp will be updated by Katalon Studio everytime you ran the `Test Suites/TS1`.
+Please find a timestamp info `<lastRun>...</lastRun>` included.
+This timestamp will be updated by Katalon Studio when you ran the `Test Suites/TS1`.

 If you share the project via a remote Git repository with your team mates, this `lastRun` info tends to causes conflicts.